abelpriem/CRM-JTool/README.md

 ## Description

-devJobs is a job portal focused on developers and recruiters.
-Recruiters can post, edit, and delete job offers, as well as manage candidates and review their resumes.
-Candidates can search for job offers, apply, and send their information directly to recruiters.
+This CRM system allows businesses to manage their customers, products, and orders efficiently through an interactive admin panel.
+Users can perform CRUD operations (Create, Read, Update, Delete) on orders, with secure authentication and role-based access.

-The system also features authentication functionalities to ensure that only authorized users can access certain admin panels.
+The main goal is to enhance customer relationship management while streamlining internal workflows and data handling.

 ## Features

-- **Login and Authentication**: Secure login with JWT and Spring Security.
+- **Login and Authentication**: Secure login system using JWT and Spring Security to protect user data.
-- **Admin panel**: Allows recruiters to manage their job postings, edit their personal data, and review candidate resumes.
+- **Active Users System**: Allows administrators to control which users are activated, granting or revoking their access to the application.
-- **Job search**: On the main page, candidates can filter job offers by keywords.
+- **Profile Panel**: Enables users to edit their personal information, manage roles, and securely change their password.
-- **Authentication and authorization**: Users can register, log in, and access features according to their role.
+- **Password Management**: Passwords are securely hashed and stored using bcrypt, ensuring robust encryption.
-- **Password management**: Implemented with bcrypt for secure encryption.
+- **Data validation**: All input fields are validated using validator to prevent invalid or malicious data submissions.
-- **File upload**: Candidates can upload their resumes using multer.
+- **Routing Security**: URL access is secured based on user roles, restricting actions and data visibility according to permissions.
-- **Data validation**: Input field validation with validator.
+- **Orders, Products & Customers**: Comprehensive management of orders, products, and customer data, forming the core functionalities to operate the application efficiently.

 ## Technologies